Bawdrip

 Bawdrip is a village and civil parish in Somerset, England.
 The village is on the south side of the Polden Hills about 4 mi north-east of Bridgwater.
 At the 2011 census the parish had a population of 506.
 The parish includes the hamlets of Bradney, Horsey and Knowle.

 History

+Some sources claim that in 1800, the iron age Polden Hill Hoard was found on Knowle Hill in the parish of Bawdrip, although other sources suggest the hoard was found in the near by village of Edington.
+The hoard is held in the British Museum's collection.

 In 1086, Domesday Book recorded a settlement at Bagetrepe with 27 households and one mill, and another at Hursi with 19 households, both in North Petherton hundred.

-There may have been quarrying on the hillside in the 15th century and lias was dug in the early 19th.
+There may have been quarrying on the hillside in the 15th century and Blue Lias was dug in the early 19th century.
 Lime was being extracted and processed in the extreme western tip of the parish under Puriton Hill by 1886 and until 1973 in association with the cement works at Dunball.
 Salt was extracted in the early 20th century.

 The small building on Church Road, sometimes known as "The Dwarf's House" dates from the early 19th century.
 It is 13 ft by 9 ft and 13 ft high.

 King's Sedgemoor Drain crosses the parish from south-east to north-west.